AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 It's important to note that the use of destructors in C# is generally discouraged, as they can introduce unnecessary complexity and make it harder to manage memory and resources.
 Instead, it is generally recommended to use the IDisposable interface and the Dispose() method to perform cleanup and finalization.

 -----------------------------------------------------------------------------------
-### Q -What's the difference between destructor and Finilize and Finally?
+### Q -What's the difference between destructor and finalize method and finally block?
 In C#, a destructor, finalize method, and finally block are three different constructs that serve different purposes.
 Here is a brief explanation of each of them:

 Destructor: